 Intersectionality of Domestic Violence: This presentation examines Domestic Violence through the theory of Intersectionality and seeks to explain why certain marginalized groups experience higher rates of intimate partner violence.
 Further, participants are able to look at ways in which current structures create barriers to support and resources.
-This presentation was offered during the spring semester on a virtual platform.

-Sexual Assault Awareness Month: During April, the Sexual Violence Prevention Committee hosted several events and programs offered in virtual settings.
-Programs offered were both passive and ongoing, utilizing social media as a tool for connecting with and supporting students during a global pandemic.
-The committee facilitated and/or hosted programs such as "Lives at Stake: The Trans Response to Coronavirus", Healthy Online Dating, Bringing in the Bystander, My Mas(k)culinity: The Manbox, Trans Man and Domestic Abuse, and more.
+Sexual Assault Awareness Month: During April, the Prevention Education Network hosts several events and programs offered in virtual settings.
+Programs offered were both passive and ongoing, utilizing social media as a tool for connecting with students.
+The Prevention Education Network, formally the Sexual Violence Prevention Committee, develops, facilitates, and hosts programs such as Unpacking Shame, Discussing Healthy Relationships, One Love "Escalation" Workshop, Bystander Intervention, Who Are You Sexting?, Supporting Survivors, and more.